geekammo/learn-website-source/_posts/2014-06-11-creating-fonts-for-microview.md

 <p class="success">You have now successfully converted the bitmap font to a C header file.</p>

-#Adding Font Source File to MicroView Library
+#Adding the Font Source File to MicroView Library

 Move the edited `12x24Font.h` file to MicroView's library folder.
 You should be able to see the `12x24Font.h` in the same folder as the rest of the MicroView's files.